petereijgermans11/angular-advanced/README.md

 - 6xx - Angular and 3rd party integration
 - 7xx - Miscellaneous concepts
 - 8xx - Change Detection
+- 9xx - Deprecated, used for older versions

 ## Some links that might be useful